Electrical Engineering Technology (AE)

 - Credit Requirements: 64

-Graduates of this program are able to work in any number of challenging positions.
-As engineering technicians, they may participate in such varied activities as research, development, design, production, or manufacturing of complex electrical, electronic, or electromechanical products.
-Testing, quality control, marketing, installation, and customer service are among the job opportunities available.
+Engineering technicians are an important piece of the puzzle.
+They work in research, development, design, production, or manufacturing of complex electrical, electronic, or electromechanical products.
+Testing, quality control, marketing, installation, and customer service are among the jobs available.

-Students may also pursue a dual major with Computer Engineering Technology or Mechanical Engineering Technology.
-Upon completion of a two-year associate degree in Electrical Engineering Technology, students may pursue a bachelor’s degree in Electrical Engineering, Electromechanical Engineering, or Business Technology & Management.
+Like a challenge?
+Classes are scheduled for students to get a dual major in Computer Engineering Technology or Mechanical Engineering Technology.
+With a two-year associate degree in Electrical Engineering Technology, you can go the extra mile by pursuing a bachelor’s degree in Electrical Engineering, Electromechanical Engineering, or Business Technology & Management.

-Students with an Associate of Engineering in Electrical Engineering Technology should be able to demonstrate:
+A student with an Associate of Engineering in Electrical Engineering Technology will be able to:

-- The ability to apply the knowledge, techniques, skills, and modern tools of electrical engineering technology to narrowly-defined engineering technology activities
+- Apply the knowledge, techniques, skills, and modern tools of electrical engineering technology to narrowly defined engineering technology activities

-- The ability to apply knowledge of mathematics, science, engineering, and technology to electrical engineering technology problems that require limited application of principles but extensive practical knowledge
+- Apply knowledge of mathematics, science, engineering, and technology to electrical engineering technology problems that require limited application of principles but extensive practical knowledge

-- The ability to conduct standard tests and measurements and to conduct, analyze, and interpret experiments related to electrical engineering technology
+- Conduct standard tests and measurements and conduct, analyze, and interpret experiments related to electrical engineering technology

-- The ability to identify, analyze, and solve narrowly-defined engineering technology problems
+- Identify, analyze, and solve narrowly defined electrical engineering technology problems

 The program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.